India's Modi promises U.S. CEOs a return to market reforms

 The prime minister was headed to Washington for a private working dinner with President Barack Obama on the fourth day of the visit.
 Modi, however, is fasting.

-Among those attending the breakfast at the New York Palace Hotel were the CEOs of Caterpillar Inc and Boeing Co.
+Among those attending the breakfast at the New York Palace Hotel were the CEOs of Caterpillar Inc (CAT.N) and Boeing Co (BA.N).

 "He wasn’t at all like the politicians we’re used to here," said Caterpillar Chairman and CEO Doug Oberhelman, who shared his impressions of the breakfast meeting with Reuters.